 Qantas has six different types of lounges, which we have ranked in order of service quality and facilities:

-- Domestic Qantas Club: the most common type and lowest-tiered Qantas lounge, with 24 across the network, in all capital cities as well as far afield as Karratha, Devonport and Mackay
+- Domestic Qantas Club: the most common type and lowest-tiered Qantas lounge.
+There are 24 across the network, in all capital cities as well as far afield as Karratha, Devonport and Mackay.

-- International Business Lounge: for departing international flights from Sydney, Melbourne and Perth, plus a number of overseas locations in Auckland, Hong Kong, Honolulu, Los Angeles, Singapore, Tokyo Narita and Wellington
+- International Business Lounge: for departing international flights from Sydney, Melbourne and Perth.
+Plus a number of overseas locations in Auckland,, Honolulu, Los Angeles, Singapore and Wellington.

-- International (Premium) Lounge: there are currently three of these combined Business and First Class Lounges, in Brisbane, Hong Kong and London Heathrow
+- (Premium) International Lounge: there are currently two of these combined Business and First Class Lounges, in Brisbane and London Heathrow.

-- Chairman’s Lounge: invitation-only domestic lounges in major Qantas hubs such as Sydney, Canberra and Brisbane, for members including politicians, High Court judges, CEOs and celebrities.
-The number of members is said to be ~7,000
+- Chairman’s Lounge: invitation-only domestic lounges in major Qantas hubs such as Sydney, Canberra and Brisbane.
+It’s for members including politicians, High Court judges, CEOs and celebrities.

 You can see a full list of Qantas lounges here.

-Eligible Qantas customers also have access to associated lounges run by partner airlines (such as Emirates, American Airlines and British Airways) in key airports where Qantas does not operate its own lounges, such as New York, Dubai, San Francisco, Dallas/Fort Worth, Johannesburg and Bangkok.
+Eligible Qantas customers also have access to associated lounges run by partner airlines (such as Emirates and British Airways).
+These are in key airports where Qantas does not operate its own lounges, such as New York, Dubai, San Francisco, Dallas/Fort Worth, Johannesburg and Bangkok.

 Starting at the bottom, at most Qantas Clubs, you can expect: